YeoBohShin/BuddyMatching/README.md

 This section only applies if you have downloaded the application from GitHub

-Note for MacOS users, to open the Matcher normally, you first must navigate into the package.
+Note for MacOS users, you must navigate into the package to run the Matcher.

 1. Left click and show package content
-2. Go to Contents then MacOS
+2. Go to Contents and then MacOS
 3. Run the executable

-You should see that a data.txt file is created, from there you can open the Matcher normally.

 ### Application